eldritch-theme/eldritch/README.md

 </p>

 <p>
-This repo serves as a repo for all the links to Eldritch theme ports as well as the general documentation and contribution guidelines.
+This repo serves as a repository for all the links to Eldritch theme ports as well as the general documentation and contribution guidelines.
 The theme is available for a variety of applications and is constantly being updated, expanded, and improved.
 </p>

 ### 🎨 Palette